 Always be sure the EIN on the form you file exactly matches the EIN that the IRS assigned to your business.
 Don't use a social security number (SSN) or individual taxpayer identification number (ITIN) on forms that ask for an EIN.
 Filing a Form 940 with an incorrect EIN or using the EIN of another's business may result in penalties and delays in processing your return.

-Tell Us if You Change Your Business Name or Business Address
+Tell Us if You Change Your Business Name, Business Address, or Responsible Party

-Notify the IRS immediately if you change your business name or address.
+Notify the IRS immediately if you change your business name, business address, or responsible party.